NWChemEx/PluginPlay/docs/source/developer/design/checkpoint_restart.rst

 ************
 C/R Strategy
 ************

+The existing C/R libraries do not seem to be widely used.
+Perhaps the larger problem with the existing C/R libraries is that it is not clear what they have to offer (unless our program is so simple we can just tell it what memory addresses to monitor).
+For this reason, we have opted to implement our own C/R solution.

 C/R is a form of memoization and we intend for it to occur in PluginPlay via the cache concept.
 Thus we punt almost all of the C/R considerations to the cache